FazleArefin/ubuntu-dev-machine-setup/README.md

 # ubuntu-dev-machine-setup | Ubuntu 24.04 | Linux Mint 22

+[!WARNING] DISCONTINUED.
+THIS REPO IS NO LONGER MAINTAINED.
+FEEL FREE TO FORK THE REPO.

 ## Description

 This repository contains Ansible playbooks to configure your system as a development machine after a clean installation.